mogitrash/canvas-presentation/README.md

 Canvas HTML is a powerful tool that can significantly improve the user experience and make websites more attractive and functional.
 It opens up wide opportunities for creating graphics, animations and interactive elements that were previously only available in applications.

-In this presentation, we will look at the basic concepts of Canvas HTML, its advantages and disadvantages, as well as examples of use.
+In this presentation, we will look at the basic concepts of Canvas HTML as well as examples of use.
 We will also look at some frameworks and libraries that make the work much more convenient.

 Let's get started!